Comment on "Harvesting information to control non-equilibrium states of active matter": The spectral entropy is not directly proportional to the heat released even in the case considered by the authors

 where $\mathrm{d}W$ is a $\delta$-correlated Wiener process.
 This noise $\eta$ is characterized by its variance $\alpha$, and by its cut-off angular frequency $\omega_c$.
 It's Power Spectral Density (PSD) is given by:

 For the STEP protocol, the authors have chosen to keep the amplitude of the colored noise constant ($\alpha_1 = 1 = \alpha_2$), and to only change its cut-off frequency from $\omega_{c1}$ to $\omega_{c2}$.
-Using the noise definition~\ref{eq:colored_noise}, and the Langevin equation~\ref{eq:Langevin} one can analytically compute all the quantities of interest~\footnote{Most of the calculations are done in the Sup.
-Mat. of~\citep{Goerlich2022}} :
+Then, using the PSD of the noises~\ref{eq:PSD_colored_noise}, and the general formulas~\ref{eq:general_case}, we directly obtain: